Johannesburg

 As for South Africa itself, he pointed out that South Africa contributes 40% of African income and 40% of that comes from two neighborhoods in Johannesburg, including Sandton, where our hotel is located; however, the country’s strength is weakening both absolutely and relatively, having, he suggested, lost its political and social way.
 Like many business men, he chafed at the use of funds for addressing social needs, describing the state as having more social safety nets than many Scandinavian countries.
 At the same time he acknowledged the need to redress the inequalities that mark wealth distribution in the Republic.
 We’d heard from others as well about some of the problems of the African National Congress, which has ruled South Africa since democracy emerged in 1994, and he, too, thinks the rise of an opposition party (which has taken over the Western Cape) will be a healthy step.

-He described South Africa as a relatively difficult place to do business, with exchange controls, an elaborate effort to promote Black Enterprises, and a strong labor force that supports and is supported by the African National Congress (and, in addition, one of our faculty noted that South Africa will start requiring in person visits to a consulate to get a visa, making it more difficult to tour or work as an expatriate in the country) ; as evidence of the erosion of South Africa’s global status, he noted the declining number of companies (from 95% to 80%, he estimated) that base their African operations in South Africa.
+He described South Africa as a relatively difficult place to do business, with exchange controls, an elaborate effort to promote Black Enterprises, and a strong labor force that supports and is supported by the African National Congress (and, in addition, one of our faculty noted that South Africa will start requiring in-person visits to a consulate to get a visa, making it more difficult to tour or work as an expatriate in the country) ; as evidence of the erosion of South Africa’s global status, he noted the declining number of companies (from 95% to 80%, he estimated) that base their African operations in South Africa.
 Instead, many have located or relocated to the United Arab Emirates.
 He thought those governments had shrewdly expanded Emirates and Qatar airlines, which have some of the most extensive routes in the world, world class facilities, and a welcoming government.
 He did observe the disadvantages, though, such as that the UAE does not have a rule of law, while South Africa has a well-established judicial system.

 Some summary thoughts on my observations about sub-Sahara businesses:

 1) The role of the United States.
 The African Growth and Opportunities Act, recently renewed by Congress, is generally praised as a positive contribution to the African economies, reducing tariffs on African products imported into the United States.
-Ambassador Taylor gave high marks to the US’s anti HIV campaign, too, and it’s obvious, from the visits we’ve had, the embassies are promoting American investments (and non-government) activities.
+Ambassador Taylor gave high marks to the US’s anti HIV campaign, too, and it’s obvious, from the visits we’ve had, the embassies are promoting American investments and non-government activities.
 Still, as Wilcox pointed out, there’s a belief that Americans are the latest exploiters, who simply want to make short-term profits for shareholders.
 He noted that US AID gives money—which must be spent in the United States.

 2) There was a copy of the China Daily in the lobby of our hotel today, an indication of the importance of the topic that keeps surfacing: the presence of China.
 China has supported a lot of the independence movements in Africa from the beginning, and has continued supporting many African governments and economies with no strings attached.
 Chinese build dams and roads and railroads—and mushroom “factories.”
 They give grants to send African students to Chinese universities.
 However, the relationship is becoming a little frayed.
-The Chinese are disappointed with some of their “investments,” such as Mugambe in Zimbabwe, and Africans are concerned about the cliquishness of overseas Chinese and the traders who are perceived to be stealing African jobs.
+The Chinese are disappointed with some of their “investments,” such as Mugabe in Zimbabwe, and Africans are concerned about the cliquishness of overseas Chinese and the traders who are perceived to be stealing African jobs.

 3) South Africa sometimes thinks of itself as a big brother especially to its neighbors.
 If it’s going to be a model, it needs, I think, to behave better.
 The Joburg newspaper today had the defense of the president’s $21 million expenses for his house: he needed, it stated, the visitor center to protect his privacy, and the cattle corral to keep the cattle from interfering with the security infrastructure, etc. If had a big brother like that….
 Still, South Africa is further along the development curve than the rest of the continent, and has a hand in lots of business on the continent.
 It has also played peacemaker on occasion.